 D.M.A.
 Yale University School of Music

-Sarita Kwok has distinguished herself as one of the most captivating and sophisticated performers to emerge from the ranks of Australia’s classical musicians.
+Sarita Kwok has distinguished herself one of the most captivating and sophisticated performers to emerge from the ranks of Australia’s classical musicians.
 She has been enthralling audiences across the globe since she debuted with the Sydney Symphony at the age of fifteen and was named Symphony Australia Young Performer of the Year (Strings) shortly after.

 Born in Australia to Chinese parents, and raised in both Australia and Singapore, Sarita’s musical career has been similarly cosmopolitan.
 She has performed as a solo artist, recitalist, and chamber musician throughout Europe, Asia, and North America, and as a featured soloist with the major orchestras of her native Australia.
-She has also been a prize-winner at the Kloster Schöntal, Gisborne, and Lipinsky/Wieniawski international competitions and has performed at the Aldeburgh, Pacific, Aix-en-Provence, and Norfolk music festivals.
+She has also been a prize-winner at the Kloster Schöntal (Germany), Gisborne (New Zealand), Lipinski/Wieniawski (Poland) international competitions, and grand prize winner of the Plowman National Chamber Music Competition.

 A popular and enthusiastically received performer, Sarita has appeared on chamber series and at festivals throughout the United States including Embassy Series (Washington, DC), Flagler Museum Series (Florida), Brooklyn Friends of Chamber Music, Rockport Chamber Music Festival and in performances at Weill and Zankel recital halls at Carnegie Hall.
 And overseas at the Aldeburgh festival, Aix-en-Provence festival, at Sapporo’s Kitara Hall (Japan), Villa Medici (Italy), the Théâtre du Jeu de Paume, and Salle Olivier Messaien (France), Melbourne Concert Hall and Sydney Opera House (Australia).
-Sarita’s broadcast appearances have included WGBH public radio, Radio Suisse Romande, and the ABC TV and Radio (Australia).
-She has also performed as a guest violinist with the award-winning piano quartet Ensemble Made in Canada and is an artist member of Mistral Music.
+Sarita’s broadcast appearances have included WCRB public radio, Radio Suisse Romande, and Australian Broadcasting Corporation TV and Radio.
+She is an artist member of Mistral Music.

-Sarita is a persuasive advocate of contemporary music and enjoys the challenge of championing new works.
+Sarita is a persuasive advocate of contemporary music.
 She has debuted works by composers Jerome Combier, Jean Giroud, and John B. Hedges, among others, and has collaborated extensively with Martin Bresnick and Ezra Laderman.
 With the Alianza Quartet she recorded Laderman’s last three string quartets for Albany Records to critical acclaim.
 Her recent recording of Martin Bresnick’s Josephine the Singer for solo violin was described by Gramophone as “gorgeously executed”.